KierenMartin/employee-pay-slip/README.md

   `A JSONArray text must start with '[' at 1 [character 2 line 1]`

 **Additional notes**
-  - This project has been developed, tested and run in Visual Studio Code using jdk-14 on Windows 10.
+  - Project code has been written in Visual Studio Code using jdk-14 on Windows 10.
-  - Erroneous input may or may not be correctly dealt with, but there has been attempts at preventing as many cases as possible that would cause a crash.
+  - Erroneous input may or may not be correctly dealt with.